On the Reliability of Cue Conflict and Beyond: Experiments

 \section{Experiments}

 Our experimental agenda is guided by two goals.
-First, we validate the \textit{correctness} of \ours, which can reliably contrast shape-texture bias across a diverse spectrum of training strategies (\Sref{sec:learning_strategies}), aligning with our prior understanding and intuition.
-Building on this foundation, we further investigate how such bias varies across different model architectures (\Sref{sec:model_architecture}).
+First, we validate the \textit{correctness} of \ours, which can reliably contrast shape-texture bias across a diverse spectrum of training strategies (\cref{sec:learning_strategies}), aligning with our prior understanding and intuition.
+Building on this foundation, we further investigate how such bias varies across different model architectures (\cref{sec:model_architecture}).
 We note that the term ``bias'' is used to refer to both preference and sensitivity collectively.